Behavioural-based safety questionnaire.

 a.
 Operations, attitudes, and communication.

 b.
-Environment, person, and behavior.
+Environment, person, and behaviour.

 c.
 Behavior, activities, and corporate values.

 Answer: b.
-Environment, person, and behavior.
+Environment,

 15. When establishing a Total Safety Culture, the organization's size, culture, and goals have to be considered.
 True or false?